dwitrnd/compware-application/client/README.md

-## React JS Complete Authentication and Dashboard UI
+## React JS Completed Authentication and Dashboard UI

 ### https://youtu.be/SzjeoauKvig

 ## To Run this Project via NPM follow below: